chfrank-cgn/Rancher/az-cluster-1/README.md

 }
 ```

-The machine pool for the worked nodes looks very much the same, just with different node types and sizes
+The machine pool for the worker nodes looks very much the same, just with different node types and sizes

 ### Variables